angelal14/LoveAng/README.md

 - Get better at absolute positioning
 - Find a more elegant way to do what I did for abs pos
 - Maybe add a 'current events' tab to my blog?

+## Brief Comment
+I literally stayed up all night in order to figure out the absolute positioning issue...IT'S 4:33AM RIGHT NOW and I finally figured it out.
+I couldn't stop.
+And then I did it.
+Thank God for YouTube videos.